Arrbat/Veil-Forge/README.md

 ---

-The project is still under development and contributions are very welcome.
+The project is completed and demonstrates skills in crypto/reverse engineering/software development.

-A comprehensive Wiki and documentation will also be added to explain the reasoning behind specific design choices, as well as to provide in-depth technical details for those interested in how everything works under the hood.
+Some questions and decisions are desctibed at Wiki page of this repository.

 **If you like this all, please - star my repository and also give me feedback if you have some.**